Trisibo/unity-webgl-copy-and-paste/README.md

      use [`user-select: none;`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) in your CSS
      to make whatever parts of the page you want to prevent from being selected.

-## ChangeList
+## Changelog

+* 1.0.0
+  * Added public "CopyToClipboard" method.
+  * The "WebGLCopyAndPasteAPI" class is now in the "WebGLCopyAndPaste" namespace.
+  * The "WebGLCopyAndPasteAPI" class won't be added (empty) to non-WebGL builds anymore.
+  * Improved the sample, and moved it out of the plugin itself.

 * 0.4.0

-  * Made the plugin work when the "WebAssembly.Table" build option is enabled
+  * Made the plugin work when the "WebAssembly.Table" build option is enabled.

 * 0.3.0

-  * Added `Preserve` attribute to `WebGLCopyAndPasteAPI` class, and `AlwaysLinkAssembly` to the assembly, so Unity doesn't strip the code if the plugin is moved to a package
+  * Added `Preserve` attribute to `WebGLCopyAndPasteAPI` class, and `AlwaysLinkAssembly` to the assembly, so Unity doesn't strip the code if the plugin is moved to a package.

 * 0.2.1

-  * Fixed paste not working on some browsers
+  * Fixed paste not working on some browsers.

-  * Fixed labels not being visually updated on some browsers
+  * Fixed labels not being visually updated on some browsers.

-  * Fixed potential null reference exception when `EventSystem.current` is null
+  * Fixed potential null reference exception when `EventSystem.current` is null.

-  * Substituted deprecated JavaScript `Window.event`
+  * Substituted deprecated JavaScript `Window.event`.

 * 0.2.0

-  * Fixes for Unity 2021.2
+  * Fixes for Unity 2021.2.

 * 0.1.0

-  * Removed the need for MonoBehaviours
+  * Removed the need for MonoBehaviours.

-  * Replaced messages with proper callbacks
+  * Replaced messages with proper callbacks.

-  * Fixed data storing in `window`
+  * Fixed data storing in `window`.

 * 0.0.2

-  * Support cut
+  * Support cut.

-  * Support Safari
+  * Support Safari.

 * 0.0.1

-  * Initial Release
+  * Initial Release.

 ## License: BSD-3-Clause